fglock/Perlito/README-perlito5-Java.md

   - limited BEGIN blocks side-effects (because unfinished Perlito5 impl)
       - "import" also doesn't work when doing precompilation
+      - subroutines need to be declared before use

   - no eval-string (because not-yet-bootstrapped)
       - also no: "do FILE", "require" (because these depend on eval-string)